StevensND/ghidra-port-mods-guide/Code Updater for Nintendo Switch/Updating .pchtxt mods or cheats using this tool/readme.md

 We want to update a .pchtxt mod or a cheat which is outdated to the latest version available using Code Updater for Nintendo Switch.

 To do this, we will need to convert our .pchtxt or .ips file to a cheat format (.txt) and use Code Updater for Nintendo Switch to update it.
-Finally, we'll do the opposite: We will convert the cheat to .pchtxt format.
+Finally, we'll do the opposite: We will convert the cheat to .pchtxt format again.

 Btw, here's more info about [Cheat Code Format](https://github.com/Atmosphere-NX/Atmosphere/blob/master/docs/features/cheats.md#cheat-code-format)

 ### Steps

-Before starting this guide, I suggest you read this other guide to better understand what we are going to do.
+Before starting this guide, I suggest you read [this other guide](https://github.com/StevensND/ghidra-port-mods-guide/tree/main/Code%20Updater%20for%20Nintendo%20Switch/Cheat%20to%20.pchtxt) to better understand what we are going to do.
 Let's start:

+Also I suggest you [watch this video](https://youtu.be/jTJYpuG-9Ek?si=fW0TVuG50KCSmsts). **It's very important to read the video description** to understand the context of this video.

+This is the video guide for this guide.
+It is explained in a way that is perhaps a bit quick and not very well structured in my opinion, but it will serve as a visual guide in case you get lost in the process.

-1. Get all files required [here](https://github.com/StevensND/ghidra-port-mods-guide/tree/main/Cheat%20to%20.pchtxt/Files%20Required)
+1. Get all files required [here](https://github.com/StevensND/ghidra-port-mods-guide/tree/main/Code%20Updater%20for%20Nintendo%20Switch/Updating%20.pchtxt%20mods%20or%20cheats%20using%20this%20tool/Files%20Required)
 2. Extract the ExeFS files as shown [here](https://youtu.be/d1XWoEgAgrU?t=78).
 We need the main file.
 Do this for the update in which the mod/cheat was developed and another update as I told you in Files Required.
 If you need to know the BuildID, [check this](https://github.com/StevensND/ghidra-port-mods-guide/blob/main/Ghidra/RyujinxSteps.md)
 3. If the mod/cheat is in .ips format instead of .txt: Drag the .ips file onto ips+pchtxt2cheat.py.
 It will automatically generate the .txt file you need.